 Pomo Canyon / Red Hill Trails: Drive three miles south on Highway 1.
 Park at Shell Beach then walk east across Highway 1 to the trailhead.
 The trail eventually end at Pomo Canyon Campground, but making a right onto the Red Hill Trail will loop you back to the original trailhead (see map).
 This is a vigorous walk, with about 800 feet of elevation gain, totaling six miles round trip.
 Plan on a two to three hour hike.
 This is another great place to find raptors such as hawks, kestrels, Northern Harriers, White-Tailed Kites, and the occasional owl.
 In addition to wildlife and Redwoods, expect spectacular ocean views.

-Jenner Headlands Trail: We are all eagerly anticipating the opening of this 5600 acre trail complex located 2 miles north on Highway 1.
-Construction of parking and trailheads begins this summer with a fall 2017 expected completion date.
-This will be a major addition to the public’s access to the Sonoma Coastal Ranger.
-Although public access is currently restricted, there are occasional guided hikes.
-From a distance, the headlands appear to be your typical dry and monotonous coastal California scrub.
-Hidden from the highway views, however, exist over eight miles of streams filled with salmon and steelhead.
-It also contains cares of rich coniferous forest.
+Jenner Headlands Trail: This 5600-acre trail complex located 2 miles north on Highway 1 is now open.
+From a distance, the headlands appear to be typical dry and monotonous coastal California scrub.
+Hidden from the highway views, however, are over 15 miles of trails and 8 miles of streams filled with salmon and steelhead.
+It also contains acres of rich coniferous forest.
 The spring offers spectacular views of wildflowers.
-Although this is a luxurious spot for birding, visitors may also see coyotes, bobcats, mountain lions, and badgers.
+Although this is an exceptional spot for birding, especially raptors, visitors may also see coyotes, bobcats, mountain lions, and badgers.

 Photo: Ray Hennessey

 Burrowing Owls are seasonal visitors in local grasslands